 How do I nominate?

 Nominations can come from a person affiliated with the Can-SOLVE CKD Network, including staff, researchers, research team members, and patient partners.
-Nominations will be open soon.
+Nominations are now CLOSED.
 To nominate someone, please complete this form: https://forms.office.com/r/TmZUqgdMhC

 The selection committee for the Howard Vincent Reconciliation Award includes representation by Indigenous Knowledge Keepers and leadership.
 Volunteers and suggested members for this committee would be appreciated.
 Please contact Catherine Turner (Catherine.Turner@fnha.ca)